21003407/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Kersoan P
+Developed by: a joans jay authers
-RegisterNumber: 212221230050
+RegisterNumber: 212221240019
 */
 import pandas as pd
 import numpy as np